-The challenges scale and complexity of software and its bugs can be predicted more clearly than the impact of programing models or fault tolerance.
+The challenges scale and complexity of software and its bugs can be predicted more clearly than the impact of programming models or fault tolerance.
 As a result, we can show more detailed designs to cover scale and complexity of software and its bugs within this design document.
 For scale, Allinea DDT already supports test cases with 100.000 processes very well, so extensions in this direction primarily address MUST.
 For complexity of software and its bugs, we provide new designs for Allinea DDT to allow easier root-cause analysis and paradigm/model specific insights.
-The developments in the two remaining areas (programming models and fault tolerance) remain unpredictable at the moment.
-As a result, our designs for these problems form a basis for an extension in the second version of the deliverable.
+The developments in the two remaining areas (programming models and fault tolerance) remain hard to predict.
+Allinea DDT already offers wide support for novel programming paradigms such as the CUDA API - and the Xeon Phi architecture support has been developed within CRESTA.
+MPI correctness checks remain the focus of MUST, but we will explore checks for the GASPI PGAS API to evaluate its potential for other paradigms.
+Finally, due to limited input for techniques to implement fault tolerance, we detail no designs towards this challenge.

-2.4 Glossary of Acronyms
+1.4 Glossary of Acronyms